Teaching English in Italy

 There’s not much to dislike about Italy.
 It’s a paradise for cuisine, as Italian food is some of the best in the world.
 Italian people are generally very friendly and helpful.
 It’s also well-positioned near the Alps and easy to get around the rest of Europe.

-There’s a pretty good market for English language learning in Italy.
-Some of the most popular places for teaching English in Italy are in the public school system or private language schools.
+There’s a pretty good market for English language learning in Italy as a whole.
+Some of the most popular places for teaching English in Italy are the public school system and private language schools.

 If you want to teach there, you need a university degree.
 Employers check if you have TEFL certification, which helps prepare you to teach in a classroom.
 You can expect to earn €1000-1200 euros ($1,200-1,500 USD) per month.

 English Language Schools in Italy